MPOnStage Introduces the cast of Fiddler on the Roof!

-Maurer Productions OnStage, the company that brought you the Perry Award winning Laughter on the 23rd Floor, Driving Miss Daisy and the Glass Menagerie will be holding open auditions for its upcoming production of Fiddler on the Roof on Dec 15-16-17.
+Maurer Productions OnStage, the company that brought you the Perry Award winning Laughter on the 23rd Floor, Driving Miss Daisy and the Glass Menagerie is proud to introduce the cast of there March production of of Fiddler on the Roof at the Kelsey Theatre.

 MPO Announces our 2017-2018 Season